 Question 3: What is the expense?

 Every time a fund manager churns his/her portfolio, a brokerage fee is paid which is borne by investors in the form of expense.
 Thus, high expense ratio will affect the fund’s returns.
-Though the mutual fund’s total expense ratio has been capped by SEBI (the regulator in Indian market), it is better to have lower expense ratio as lower expense ratio benefit in the longer term.
-Generally, a scheme with high asset size has lower expense ratio than that of a small sized fund.
+Though the mutual fund’s total expense ratio has been capped by SEBI (the regulator in the Indian market), it is better to have a lower expense ratio as lower expense ratio benefit in the longer term.
+Generally, a scheme with high asset size has a lower expense ratio than that of a small-sized fund.

 Questions 4: Will the fund provide tax benefit?